 Mountain Dale is a tiny town located in the state of New York.
 With a population of 633 people and just one neighborhood, Mountain Dale is the 842nd largest community in New York.

 Mountain Dale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mountain Dale is a town of professionals, managers, and construction workers and builders.
-There are especially a lot of people living in Mountain Dale who work in management occupations (23.61%), teaching (22.22%), and healthcare suport services (11.81%).
+There are especially a lot of people living in Mountain Dale who work in management occupations (29.63%), teaching (24.69%), and art, media, and design (11.73%).

 Of important note, Mountain Dale is also a town of artists.
 Mountain Dale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mountain Dale’s character.

-Telecommuters are a relatively large percentage of the workforce: 38.89% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Mountain Dale telecommute to their jobs.
+Overall, about 38.27% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Mountain Dale does not have a public transit system used by locals to get to and from work.

-The per capita income in Mountain Dale in 2022 was $42,389, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $169,556 for a family of four.
+The per capita income in Mountain Dale in 2022 was $45,467, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $181,868 for a family of four.
 However, Mountain Dale contains both very wealthy and poor people as well.

 The most common language spoken in Mountain Dale is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and French.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.